rstudio/helm/charts/rstudio-workbench/README.md

   * If `homeStorage.create` is set, it creates a Persistent Volume Claim (PVC) that relies on the default storage class to generate the
     PersistentVolume.
 Most Kubernetes environments do not have a default storage class that you can use with `ReadWriteMany` access mode out-of-the-box.
 In this case, we recommend that you:
-    * disable `homeStorage.create` and
+      * Disable `homeStorage.create` and
     create your own `PersistentVolume` and `PersistentVolumeClaim`, then
-    * mount them into the container by specifying the `pod.volumes` and `pod.volumeMounts` parameters, or by specifying your `PersistentVolumeClaim` using `homeStorage.name` and `homeStorage.mount`.
+      * Mount them into the container by specifying the `pod.volumes` and `pod.volumeMounts` parameters, or by specifying your `PersistentVolumeClaim` using `homeStorage.name` and `homeStorage.mount`.
   * If you cannot use a `PersistentVolume` to properly mount your users' home directories, mount your